Rescue-Me-Project/RescueStation-DemoMobileClient/documentation/Acking and Nacking, a brief introduction.md

 ### Phase 1: Signing on for Messaging

-The App must sign in to FireBase.
+The App must sign in to Firebase.
 On doing so, a session will be created.
-During this session, the device will be allocated an arbitrary `deviceId` by the FireBase server, which can be used as a destination for messaging from other devices or from a server.
+During this session, the device will be allocated an arbitrary `deviceId` by the Firebase server, which can be used as a destination for messaging from other devices or from a server.

 **This deviceId will expire.** It cannot be used for long-term communications.
-If the deviceId can be exchanged quickly with another device signed in to FireBase, they can communicate using the deviceId as a 'to' property.
+If the deviceId can be exchanged quickly with another device signed in to Firebase, they can communicate using the deviceId as a 'to' property.

 ### Phase 2: Real-world Messaging

-Mobile messaging is built around the idea of centralised push; managed server-based infrastructure generates messages for devices, and posts them to the FireBase messaging platform for delivery to individual devices.
+Mobile messaging is built around the idea of centralised push; managed server-based infrastructure generates messages for devices, and posts them to the Firebase messaging platform for delivery to individual devices.

 A device can *subscribe* to messaging in a number of ways (groups, topics, or direct messaging), but only the *server* can generate a message to push.
-It does this by sending a `HTTP post` to the FireBase system, which manages the delivery.
+It does this by sending a `HTTP post` to the Firebase system, which manages the delivery.

 It does this due to *authentication* and *secrets*, and to avoid malicious and arbitrary use of the platform by nefarious third parties.

 If the *server secret* is embedded in the mobile application, it is transmitted as part of the `HTTP` payload when posting a message, meaning it is exposed to anyone with a USB cable and the wherewithal to use the Chrome web inspector, or anyone who inspects you application.
 This is an *extreme vulnerability* and should be avoided.

-Far better practice to have the *server secret* live on a single sever under your control, and your application to send a request to it to then forward on a message to the main FireBase platform.
+Far better practice to have the *server secret* live on a single sever under your control, and your application to send a request to it to then forward on a message to the main Firebase platform.

 ### Subscription-based messaging

-When a device is signed up with FireBase, it can subscribe to *topics*.
+When a device is signed up with Firebase, it can subscribe to *topics*.
 A *topic* can be thought of as a communal message box; when the server sends a message to a topic, every device that is subscribed to that topic will receive  a copy of the message sent to it (this is often known as *publish/subscribe*, or *pub/sub*.)

 This is particularly useful, as there are no limits to the number of topics that can be created, and no overhead in doing so.
 Message boxes are created on-demand when either

 1. A message is sent to a specific *topic*
 2. A device subscribes to a specific *topic*

-Again - let your server manage the communications to FireBase (technically, FireBase Cloud Messaging) to avoid embedding the *secret* into your application.
+Again - let your server manage the communications to Firebase (technically, Firebase Cloud Messaging) to avoid embedding the *secret* into your application.

 ## What's in a message?